clbustos/dominanceAnalysis/README.md

 #> 0.370816194 0.050903793 0.155765990 0.120345079 0.006588723 0.028182213
 ```

 The `summary()` method provides the average contribution of each variable.
 This contribution defines general dominance.
-Also, shows the complete dominance analysis matrix, that presents all *R*<sup>2</sup> differences between submodels.
+Also, shows the complete dominance analysis matrix, that presents all fit differences between levels.

 ``` r
   summary(da.attitude)